Real-time Neural Dense Elevation Mapping for Urban Terrain with Uncertainty Estimations: Methodology

-The environment settings and observations are extensively augmented, which is essential to reduce the sim-to-real gap \cite{hoeller2022neural}.
-In each step, we move the LiDAR forward along a predefined trajectory around the global map center with a random linear velocity in $[0.0, 1.0]$m/s.
-We also calculate the robot's footprint positions according to the robot configuration and the local topography to obtain the corresponding LiDAR poses which are then slightly perturbed to simulate the body vibrations from locomotion.
-When a new point cloud is received, we add small random values in $[-0.02, 0.02]$m on the coordinate of each point to mimic the sensory noise.
-The robot odometry in each step is also perturbed with random translations in $[-0.02, 0.02]$m and rotations in $[-0.04, 0.04]$rad to simulate the inaccuracy from pose estimation.
+The observations are augmented to reduce the sim-to-real gap \cite{hoeller2022neural}.
+When a point cloud is received, we add uniformly sampled values in $[\num{-0.02}, \num{0.02}]\unit{\metre}$ on point coordinates to mimic the sensory noise.
+The ground truth robot odometry is also perturbed in each step with a uniformly sampled translation in $[\num{-0.02}, \num{0.02}]\unit{\metre}$ and a rotation in $[\num{-0.04}, \num{0.04}]\unit{\radian}$ to simulate the inaccuracy from pose estimation.

-We define a grid cell inside the mapping region around the robot to be observed if at least one data point is found at that cell during the robot motion.
-Since the observations right after initialization are too sparse for a meaningful terrain reconstruction, we calculate the ``observation rate" of a patch, which is the number of observed grids divided by the total number of grids in that patch, to filter out invalid data frames.
-The data frame will be dropped if the observation rate of the local patch is less than $25\%$.
-The final dataset contains $30$k valid data with an average observation rate of $60\%$.
+We define a grid cell inside the mapping region to be observed if at least one data point is found at that cell during the robot motion.
+Since the observations right after initialization are too sparse for meaningful results, we calculate the ``observation ratio" of a patch, which is the number of observed grids divided by the total number of grids in that patch, to filter out invalid samples.
+A sample will be dropped if the patch's observation ratio is less than $\SI{25}{\percent}$.